n3-n2-n1/recount/DEPLOYMENT.md

 If you encounter issues:

-1. Check Railway logs: `railway logs`
+1. Check Render logs in dashboard (Logs tab)
 2. Check Vercel deployment logs
 3. Check browser console for frontend errors
 4. Verify environment variables are set correctly
+5. Remember: First request may be slow (30-60s) if service was sleeping